The Powerful Link Between Music and Memory: What the Science Shows

-Music has a special way of unlocking the memory bank.
-For a person with Alzheimer’s disease or cognitive impairment, hearing a familiar song can trigger a memory, evoke an emotion, and enhance brain performance.
+Music has a special way of interacting with our brains.
+For a person with Alzheimer’s disease or other significant cognitive impairment, hearing a familiar song can trigger a memory, evoke an emotion, and enhance brain performance.

-Studies have shown music can have a profound effect on people with memory loss conditions, including Alzheimer’s disease and dementia.
-That growing body of evidence has led some long-term care facilities and caregivers to use music therapy to entertain, soothe, and help socialize residents with dementia and other memory loss issues.
+Studies have shown that music can have a profound effect on people with memory loss conditions, including Alzheimer’s disease and dementia.
+That growing body of evidence has led some long-term care facilities and caregivers to use music therapy to entertain, soothe, and help socialize residents with dementia and similar issues.

-Music is a part of almost everyone’s life.
-As early as infancy, music may be used to soothe a colicky baby.
-For many, music often serves as a soothing distraction, to elevate mood, as a motivator while exercising, or as a relaxation technique at bedtime.
-For others, music may be played as background noise as they go about their daily lives.
+Music is a part of nearly everyone’s life.
+Many parents use music to soothe a fussy baby, and even for adults, music often serves as a soothing distraction, to elevate mood, as a motivator while exercising, or as a relaxation technique at bedtime.
+Still others use music as background noise as they go about their daily lives.
 Music may be such an ever-present fixture in everyday life that it becomes woven into the fabric of the brain.
-While listening to music, emotions are stirred and memories are stored, creating a link that ultimately becomes associated with a time, a person, or a place.
+Music stirs our emotions and embeds itself in our memory, creating a link that ultimately becomes associated with a time, a person, or a place.

 Why does music unlock memories?
 It activates those areas of the brain that are associated with memory and emotions: the hippocampus and the frontal cortex.
 When these areas of the brain are stimulated, they trigger the release of stored memories at the sound of a song.

 - Music stimulates the brain by evoking an emotion that triggers a memory.
-For someone with memory loss, hearing a familiar song has the potential to transport them back to a time in life that was pleasurable.
+For someone with memory loss, hearing a familiar song has the potential to transport them back to a more pleasurable time.

 - Music elevates mood and reduces stress.
-Playing music activates a part of the brain that can improve mood and reduce anxiety, especially if it is music that’s familiar and well-liked.
-Studies have shown different types of music also play a part in whether it works to uplift or is counterproductive.
-Soothing music at less than 100 beats per minute, such as classical music, has been found to have a positive effect on memory and cognition.
+Playing music activates a part of the brain that can improve mood and reduce anxiety, especially if the music is familiar and well-liked.
+Studies have shown that different types of music may have different effects.
+Soothing music at less than 100 beats per minute, such as classical music, is associated with a positive effect on memory and cognition.

 - It creates a connection without verbal communication.
-For someone in the late stages of Alzheimer’s disease, communicating may be difficult if not impossible when words finally elude them.
-Expose them to a song from childhood or their teenage years and a person with memory loss may break out singing or dancing.
-It’s not uncommon for an Alzheimer’s patient, unable to speak, to sit down at a piano and proceed to play and sing.
+For someone in the late stages of Alzheimer’s disease, communicating may be difficult if not impossible.
+Expose a person with severe memory loss to a song from childhood, and they may break out in song or dance.

-Famed musicians, like Tony Bennett who was diagnosed with Alzheimer’s disease, are still able to perform and remember the lyrics despite memory impairment.
-However, learning new songs and remembering them is unlikely because of the disease’s progression.
+Famed musician Tony Bennett was diagnosed with Alzheimer’s disease many years before his death.
+However, he was still able to perform and remember the lyrics despite memory impairment.

-Music has also been used as a therapeutic method to help stroke patients with aphasia to re-learn speech.
-They may not be able to converse, but they can sing a familiar tune.
+Music has also been used as a therapeutic method to help stroke patients with aphasia relearn speech.
+While they may not be able to converse, they can often sing a familiar tune.
 Using music can stimulate different parts of the brain to relearn and improve speech.

-To use music to trigger pleasant memories, boost mood, and soothe a loved one with memory-loss issues, try these tips from the Alzheimer’s Association:
+To use music to soothe a loved one with memory-loss issues, try these tips from the Alzheimer’s Association:

 - Choose music your loved one is familiar with and once enjoyed.
 If they’re able, encourage them to offer suggestions for their customized playlist.

-- Play music that’s commercial-free otherwise the interruptions can be disruptive and confusing for them.
+- Play commercial-free music, as interruptions can be disruptive and confusing for them.

 - Base your choice of music on the emotion you’re trying to invoke.
-A tranquil piece can induce a calm and serene feeling while a faster-paced song from their childhood might help elevate mood and evoke happy memories.
+A tranquil song may induce a calm and serene feeling.
+A faster-paced tune from their youth might help elevate mood and evoke happy memories.

 - Enhance their experience by encouraging them to tap to the beat, clap, or dance.